 - Secure all lines.
 Stern, bow and two spring lines at a minimum - If bow-in, be sure anchor is not protruding over dock walkway.
 Ensure Gratitude is fully in the slip, and the Tender is not protruding beyond the pilings at the end of the slip - Turn off engines (see "Stopping Engines" below) - Turn off electronics at DC Power Panel; replace covers - Connect shore power.
-First to the boat, then to the shore receptacle (30 amp power).
-Switch dock breaker on first and check for reverse polarity on the AC Panel before turning on the MASTER SWITCH AC Breaker aboard the boat.
-To check for reverse polarity of the shore power connection, use the "Push to Check" button located above the AC Power Selector.
+First to the boat, then to the shore receptacle (30 amp power for Gratitude).
+Switch shore power on first and check for reverse polarity before turning on the MASTER SWITCH AC Breaker aboard the boat.
+To check polarity of the shore power connection, use the "Push to Check" button located above the AC Power Selector.
 If the "Reverse Polarity" light lights up, do not turn on the MASTER SWITCH